-Inasmuch as the instructions are still in force, we will include the descriptions of both below and will also stand by to help if you seek help from our immigration adviser since finding your way out of the paperwork maze and notorious red tape may be a tall order.
+Inasmuch as the instructions are still in force, we will include the descriptions of both below.
+We will also stand by to help if you seek assistance from our immigration adviser, since finding your way out of the paperwork maze and notorious red tape may be a tall order.

 Don’t let the grass grow under your feet – the professionals are here for you.
 Book your free 30-minute consultation with our immigration advisor.